-How to add value to your landscape business promoting Firewise concepts
+How to add value to your landscape business by promoting Firewise concepts

 The home landscaping you design and construct for your clients adds beauty, value, and functionality to their property.
 It can also increase or reduce the chance of the structures on the property surviving a wildfire.

-As more people move beyond the suburbs into the rural/urban interface, they are putting their homes in wild lands that have been shaped by fire, wildfire.
+As more people move beyond the suburbs into the rural/urban interface, they are putting their homes in wildlands that have been shaped by fire, wildfire.
 In the wild, these wildfires renewed the forests and grasslands and did little damage to homes and property.
-With homes placed in this fire regime, homeowners are putting their homes at risk to wildfire loss.
+With homes placed in this fire regime, homeowners are putting their homes at risk of wildfire loss.
 Rural fire departments, trained and equipped to protect homes in small communities are, unable to protect scattered homes from large wildfires.
-For example: May 2000, a wildfire south of Princeton destroyed four homes in a new development in a pine stand on the edge of wild lands.
+For example, in May 2000, a wildfire south of Princeton destroyed four homes in a new development in a pine stand on the edge of wildlands.
 October 2000, an 8,500-acre wildfire that raced across the Carlos Avery Wildlife Management Area destroys four homes despite the efforts of 53 fire departments, the DNR, and the National Guard.

 Homes in these same fires did survive.
 Why?
 Because they had defensible space, space around the homes that inhibited fire spread and allowed firefighters the opportunity to protect the home.